chrisallenmoore/sk-prisma-jwt-auth/README.md

 This is a starter project for using SvelteKit with JWT auth.

-It has everything you need to have authentication working.
+It has everything you need to have JWT authentication working with Prisma and SqlLite.

+Tailwind CSS is also setup and is used for styling.

 ## First, install npm Dependencies